sensadrome/cleanbox/README.md

 - **Whitelisted Senders**: Emails from senders found in your important folders stay in the inbox
 - **List Senders**: Emails from senders found in list folders get moved to appropriate folders
-- **Unknown Senders**: Emails from unknown senders get moved to junk/spam (this is where the "aggressive" behavior comes from)
+- **Unknown Senders**: Emails from unknown senders are handled according to your retention policy:
+  - **Spammy**: Moved to list folders if they pass DKIM validation
+  - **Hold**: Kept in inbox for a configurable period before being junked
+  - **Quarantine**: Moved to a quarantine folder for manual review
+  - **Paranoid**: Moved to junk/spam immediately (the original "aggressive" behavior)

 ### Important Notes
 - **Works Best with Existing Organization**: Cleanbox is most effective when you've already started organizing your emails into folders